 Furniture + Color

-You don’t have a lot of choice with furniture in most dorms, but if you can swap out beds for futons or sofa sleepers, entertaining friends becomes a much more pleasant affair.
+College students don’t have a lot of choice with furniture in most dorms, but if you can swap out beds for futons or sofa sleepers, entertaining friends becomes a much more pleasant affair.
 Whatever you do, make sure you consider a variety of configurations to create a functional and inviting space for you and your visitors.

 Let’s face it: Most dorm rooms are tiny spaces with bad lighting and poor ventilation.
 Start by bringing in more light and air.
 Add a couple of lamps to keep everyone and everything looking their best by supplementing that old-school overhead fluorescent lighting.
 In a dorm setting, lighting does double duty–you need it to study, but it can really enhance the look of a drab space after the books are closed.